 Patients with type 3 VWD have no detectable VWF and a marked deficiency of factor VIII.

 To ensure adequate response to the drug, physicians give patients a test dose and measure the response of VWF antigen.
-Desmopressin 0.3 mcg/kg given in 50 mL of 0.9% saline solution IV over 15 to 30 min may enable patients to undergo minor procedures (eg, tooth extraction, minor surgery) without needing replacement therapy.
+Desmopressin 0.3 mcg/kg given in 50 mL of 0.9% saline solution IV over 15 to 30 minutes may enable patients to undergo minor procedures (eg, tooth extraction, minor surgery) without needing replacement therapy.
 If a replacement product is needed, desmopressin may reduce the required dose.

 Screening tests reveal a normal platelet count, normal INR, and sometimes a slightly prolonged PTT.

-Treatment, desmopressin or sometimes intermediate-purity factor VIII concentrate, is given for active bleeding and before an invasive procedure.
+Desmopressin or sometimes intermediate-purity factor VIII concentrate, is given for active bleeding and before an invasive procedure.